-- Subsidiary ledgers are not reconciled monthly to the County Treasurer. - Receipts are not issued for all monies received. - 13 of 15 expenditures tested were not verified ensuring that goods and/or services had been received (i.e., receiving report). - \$373.00 in forfeited money could not be located.
+- 9 of the 12 expenditures tested were not verified ensuring that goods and/or services had been received (i.e., receiving report). - We could not locate supporting documentation for 1 of the 12 expenditures tested.

-Cause of Condition: The District Attorney's office had not fully established and implemented formal policies and procedures for collections, disbursements, and financial reporting for the Drug Fund (Property Forfeiture) Program accounts.
+Cause of Condition: The District Attorney's office does not have formal policies in place establishing procedures for collections, disbursements, and the financial reporting for the Drug Fund (Property Forfeiture) Program accounts.

-Effect of Condition: This condition resulted in employee error for the reporting and documentation of the collection of payments, defendant file maintenance, restitution payments, expenditure transactions, and the accounting of funds.
-In addition, this condition could result in unrecorded transactions, misstated financial reports, undetected errors, or misappropriation of funds.
+Effect of Condition: These conditions resulted in employee error for the reporting and documentation of the collection of payments, defendant file maintenance, restitution payments, expenditure transactions, and the accounting of funds.
+In addition, these conditions could result in unrecorded transactions, misstated financial reports, undetected errors, or misappropriation of funds.